schandrupatla/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.
+    Both cookies and bearer tokens send data.
+One difference is that cookies are for sending and storing arbitrary data, whereas bearer tokens are specifically for sending authorization data.
+That data is often encoded as a JWT. cookies hold session_id which helps to communicate client to server.
+Sessions are stored on server and this is called stateful authentication
+    Tokens are stored on client and its called stateless authentication
-2. What does `bcryptjs` do to help us store passwords in a secure manner?
+2. What does `bcryptjs` do to help us store passwords in a secure manner? bcryptjs uses Salted hashing — Generating random bytes (the salt) and combining it with the password before hashing creates unique hashes across each user's password.
+    Asynchronously compares the given data against the given hash.
+Asynchronously generates a salt.
+Synchronously generates a hash for the given string.
+Synchronously tests a string against a hash.
 3. How are unit tests different from integration and end-to-end testing?
+    Unit testing efficiently checks for the functions or calculations that provide resulting data—a numerical value, a text string, etc. End-to-end testing tests all layers of the application at once; it's best-suited to make sure buttons, forms, changes, links, and generally entire workflows function without problems.
 4. How does _Test Driven Development_ change the way we write applications and tests?
+    It promotes confirmatory testing of your application code and detailed specification.
+    Both acceptance test (detailed requirements) and developer tests (unit test) are inputs for TDD.
+    TDD makes the code simpler and clear.
+It allows the developer to maintain less documentation.
+    3 steps:
+        1.write unit tests
+        2.write code to pass the test cases
+        3.refactor the code